pariterre/neurobiomech_software/backend/README.md

 ### Passing extra data to the server

-If some extra data must be sent to the server in conjonction with a command, the client must first send the command, then they must wait for the OK response on the command socket.
-Only then can they send the extra data on the response socket.
+If some extra data must be sent to the server in conjunction with a command, the client must first send the command, then they must wait for the OK response on the command socket.
+Only then can they send the extra data on the message socket.

 The format of the extra data is made of three part consisting of an 8 bytes header followed by the serialized data:
   - The first 4 bytes is the version of the protocol, in little-endian.
-The current version is 1.
+The current version is 2.
   - The second 4 bytes is the size of the data in bytes, in little-endian.
   - The third part is the data itself, as a json string.

-Finally a second OK/NOK response will be sent on the command socket to indicate if the extra data was correctly received by the server.
+Finally a response will be sent on the response socket to indicate if the extra data was correctly received by the server.

 The commands that expect to send extra data are:
       ADD_ANALYZER =               50